SasmithaDasanayaka/Puppeteer-download-Pdf-and-upload-to-S3/README.md

-# PuppeteerDownloadPdfAndUploadToS3
+# Puppeteer-download-Pdf-and-upload-to-S3

-Download a pdf by clicking a button in a remote html page and upload the pdf to an AWS S3 bucket using Node.js
+Navigate to a remote html page and scrape the page to find the button which downloads the pdf.
+Then click the button to download the pdf and upload the pdf to an AWS S3 bucket using Node.js.